When Wrongs Make Right.

 I cannot give the filmmakers enough props for bringing the very first Justice League villain to life – STARRO THE CONQUEROR [yes, imagine echo echo echo echo…] – and making him… cool.
 Talk about walking a tightrope between goofy and terrifying.
 Starro is not – as originally written – some “space parasite intent on conquest”; his backstory here is changed to one of poignant victimhood.
 We learn that American astronauts encountered him in space and brought him to Earth, to weaponize him.
 Good ole Murrica.
 He laments to the Squad, “I was happy… floating… staring at the stars…” Cute.
 Tragic.
 Starro.

-Daniela Melchoir stars as Ratcatcher 2, the hypersomniac daughter to an original Batman villain called Ratcatcher, who is played here for a few brief poignant moments by Taiki Waititi.
-Even though her character is written from scratch for this movie, Daniela brings a humanity and heart to what could’ve been the most shallow of paper-thin placeholders.
+Daniela Melchior stars as Ratcatcher 2, the hypersomniac daughter to an original Batman villain called Ratcatcher, who is played here for a few brief poignant moments by Taiki Waititi.
+(Wait – isn’t Taika a director on the Marvel side of the universe?
+Are there no more fucken actors?!)
+Even though Daniela’s character is written from scratch for this movie, she brings a humanity and heart to what could’ve been the most shallow of paper-thin placeholders.